Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data: The Integrated Employment Biographies (IEB)

-The IEB integrate five different sources of information collected by the Federal Employment Agency through different administrative procedures: the Employment History, the Benefit Recipient History, the Participants-in-Measures History, the Unemployment Benefit II Recipient History, and the Jobseeker History.
-We refer to \citet{JacobebinghausSeth2010} for a detailed description of the different data sources and of the IEB.
-The schematic overview of the data sources of the IEB is summarized in Figure \ref{fig:IEB}.
+The IEB integrate five different sources of information collected by the Federal Employment Agency in Germany through different administrative procedures: the Employment History, the Benefit Recipient History, the Participants-in-Measures History, the Unemployment Benefit II Recipient History, and the Jobseeker History.
+A more detailed description of the data and of the current access procedures for external researchers can be found in the online supplement.

-Information available for individuals included in the IEB contains among other things: beginning and ending date of every employment, date of birth, gender, nationality, education, health status, employment status, monthly wages, and working place and place of residence at the ZIP code level.
-Establishment level information is provided in the IEB by aggregating individual level information to the establishment level.

-Recently, exact geocoding information has been added for individuals and establishments included in the IEB at the reference date June 30, 2009.
-The geocoding information was obtained from a georeferenced address database for Germany provided by the Federal Agency for Cartography and Geodesy which contains approximately 22 million addresses of German buildings and their corresponding geographic coordinates.
-Based on exact matches regarding the address information it was possible to obtain geocoding information for 94.6\% of the 36.2 million individuals and 93.2\% of the 2.5 million establishments contained in the IEB on the reference date (see \citet{ScholzRauscher2012} for more details regarding the matching of the two data sources).
-Given the large number of variables and the sensitivity of the information contained, it is obvious that the linked data cannot be disseminated to the public using traditional statistical disclosure limitation techniques such as top coding, noise infusion, or swapping since the geocoding information would make it very easy to identify individuals in the database.
-In fact, the data currently available for external researchers only contain a 2\% sample from the IEB with a limited set of non-sensitive variables and county level information as the lowest level of geographical detail.
-Counties with less than 100,000 observations in the full IEB are collapsed.
-Several additional steps such as aggregating some variables or dropping employment information outside a given age range are taken to ensure a sufficient level of confidentiality protection (see Section 3.4 in \citet{ganzer2017} for further details regarding the anonymisation measures).
+Recently, exact geocoding information has been added for individuals and establishments included in the IEB on the reference date June 30, 2009.
+The geocoding information was obtained from a georeferenced address database for Germany provided by the Federal Agency for Cartography and Geodesy.
+This database contains approximately 22 million addresses of German buildings and their corresponding geographic coordinates.
+Based on exact matches regarding the address information, it was possible to obtain geocoding information for 94.6\% of the 36.2 million individuals and 93.2\% of the 2.5 million establishments contained in the IEB on the reference date (see \citet{ScholzRauscher2012} for further details ).
+Given the large number of variables and the sensitivity of the information contained, it is obvious that the linked data cannot be disseminated to the public using traditional statistical disclosure limitation techniques , because the geocoding information would make it very easy to identify individuals in the database.
+In fact, the data currently available for external researchers only contain a 2\% sample from the IEB with a limited set of non-sensitive variables and county-level information as the lowest level of geographical detail (see the online supplement for further details).